brandonchartier/coppice/README.md

 - `type` is a string that specifies which action to call.
 - `payload` is a value that you would like to pass to your action.

+#### Update

+`update: { fn: payload => state => (...) }`

+Contains functions that will update your state.
+Functions must return the parts of the state that they wish to change.
+When an update returns, the view is automatically rendered with the new state, if any changes occurred.
+Updates must be synchronous.

+- `payload` refers to the payload sent by `commit`.
+- `state` refers to the current state of your program, which was initialized with the model passed into the program originally.

 #### Action

 `action: { fn: (ctx, payload) => (...) }`